Evolutionary dynamics in repeated optional games: Results

-To better illustrate the underlying mechanisms, we plot the average effective strategy that dominates in the evolutionary dynamics under a high probability of opt-out failure ($\alpha=0.9$) in Fig.~\ref{fig:risk}c.
-We find that the average effective strategy in some way behaves similarly to $OD$-$TFT$: it prescribes cooperation after full cooperation, it defects when one defects and everyone else cooperates, and it restores cooperation if everyone drops out.
-However, due to the prevailing failures of opting out, the average strategy possesses its own characteristics.
-It exhibits a mixed reaction of defecting and opting out after full defection (see ($D$, $DD$) in Fig.~\ref{fig:risk}c); when someone opts out successfully after full defection, it will stay opt-out with a high probability or return to defection with the rest probability (see ($O$, $DD$) in Fig.~\ref{fig:risk}c); mutual cooperation is achieved only after all individuals opt out successfully (see ($O$, $OO$) in Fig.~\ref{fig:risk}c).
-This indicates that to evolve cooperation when failures of opting out are prevailing, individuals need to be more patient and wait for a coordinated action (here, restore cooperation after full opt-out).
+To better illustrate the underlying mechanisms, we plot the average effective strategy under a high probability of opt-out failure ($\alpha=0.9$) in Fig.~\ref{fig:risk}c.
+We find that the average effective strategy (by considering the failure of opt-out) in some way behaves similarly to $OD$-$TFT$: it prescribes cooperation after full cooperation, it defects when one defects and everyone else cooperates, it tries to opt out if all defect and to restore cooperation if everyone drops out.
+In addition, due to the prevailing failures of opting out, the strategy possesses its own characteristics to restore cooperation quickly (see Supplementary Section 5.1 for details).
+In the case where all individuals defect in the previous round (see ($D$, $DD$) in Fig.~\ref{fig:risk}c), individuals attempt to opt out of the game.
+When someone opts out successfully after full defection, all individuals will take action $C$ at the same time or keep attempting to opt out (see ($O$, $DD$) and ($D$, $DO$) in Fig.~\ref{fig:risk}c).
+(Note that individuals take the same action after game states ($O$, $DD$) and ($D$, $DO$) when adopting the same pure reactive strategy.)
+When two of them opt out successfully, individuals directly return to the state of mutual cooperation by cooperating or indirectly restore cooperation by sticking to opt out and cooperating after game state ($O$, $OO$) (see ($O$, $DO$), ($D$, $OO$) and ($O$, $OO$) in Fig.~\ref{fig:risk}c).
+Such a quick path to restore cooperation opens up possibilities for the evolution of cooperation.

-Besides, we thoroughly test the robustness of our findings in the space of stochastic strategies, to initial strategy configurations of the population, and to various model parameters, including multiplication factors, selection intensities, error rates, discount factors, and mutation rates (see Supplementary Figures \ref{Sfig:influence} and \ref{Sfig:2random} in the SI for details).
-The simulation results show that optional participation robustly promotes the evolution of cooperation under a wide range of model settings.
+Besides, we thoroughly test the robustness of our findings in the space of stochastic and memory-one strategies, to initial strategy configurations of the population, and to various other model parameters, including multiplication factors, selection intensities, error rates, and discount factors (see Supplementary Figs. 1 and 3).
+The simulation results show that voluntary participation robustly promotes the evolution of cooperation under a wide range of model settings.
+In addition, we provide detailed investigations about the feasibility of cooperation in one-shot optional PGGs in finite populations (see Supplementary Section 5.3 for details) and find that the maximum possible level of cooperation is less than $40\%$ with the same set of parameters (except $r$ and $\sigma$) as that in Fig. 2, implying that one-shot optional PGGs can never yield a cooperation rate that is comparable to repeated optional PGGs (see Supplementary Fig. 4).
+At last, similar results are also found in repeated optional prisoner's dilemma games (see Supplementary Section 4 and Supplementary Fig. 5 for details), demonstrating that our finding also apply to prisoner's dilemma games.